NPande25/Nuggets/DESIGN.md

 ### Inputs and outputs

-The server runs from the command line, taking in 1 or 2 arguments:
+The client is launched from the command line, taking in 2 or 3 arguments:
 ```
-./server map.txt [seed]
+./client hostname port [playername]
 ```
-`map.txt` corresponds to the map file the game will use.
-It must be a valid `.txt` file

-`seed` (optional) is a seed for the random number generator.
-It must be a random integer.
+`hostname` IP address where the server is running

+`port` Port number on which the server expects messages

+`playername` (optional) If supplied, used as the players name.
+The client flags a missing playername, instead joining as a spectator

 #### Inputs